Reuben Ernest Crowdus (Ernest Hogan)

 While any claim to All Coons being the first published ragtime tune are nebulous and suspect at best, it was the first popular tune of the genre, and within a year would be touted that way.
 There were other contenders in the field holding forth in 1896, including the aforementioned Ben Harney from Kentucky, and his New York-born protégé Mike Bernard.
 May Irwin's role in popularizing the music momentarily put aside, Harney and Bernard could be considered as the first white performers, or more specifically, pianists, of the new hyphenated rag-time genre.
 Harney was the first to reportedly use the word in public.
 It should further be noted that San Francisco by way of Chicago composer Theodore H. Northrup, with whom Hogan would pen some pieces, arguably had the first published piece in print that linked the pasmala with ragtime, his own Louisiana Rag.
 But it was Ernest Hogan who was the first Negro performer and writer of the genre that received credit and acclaim for his work.

-A music cover shot
+A music cover shot of Ernest Hogan from the late 1890s.

 As for naming "rag-time": Music critics from as early as 1898 strained their own credulity in trying to suggest some etymology for the word rag-time, but most failed.
 The common conception was that the melodic rhythms were torn up into bits like rags, as in ragged-time, or that the form originated from poor black musicians who wore them.
 Even the originators themselves seemed hard-pressed to come up with an explanation.
 Note that the earlier reference to Hogan growing up in the "shake rag" district of Bowling Green, while a nice association to make, had no role in naming the music, and to that end, Harney may have actually been the first to publicly coin the word, which was probably already being thrown about casually by 1896.
 It is a combination of references, most of them associated with either a type of dance, or more likely a dance event, called a "rag."
 Such rag events were known of even in the early 1880s, and even noted ragtime publisher John S. Stark wrote an article published in Saint Louis in November, 1901, that further tied the music to such events.
 There were also a number of mentions in Midwest newspapers from the mid-1890s about parties referred to as rent rags, essentially a home concert for which an admission was charged in order to raise rent money.
 But by 1900, the origin mattered less than the currency of the music, for, as one period song said, Everything in America is Ragtime.
 Harney, Bernard, and Hogan were among the earliest beneficiaries of this trend.